-If the furnace fails to light make sure the electric LP-Gas primary supply valve is open and the LP-Gas switch is turned on.
+Make sure the electric LP-Gas primary supply valve is open and the LP-Gas switch is turned on.
 The furnace will not light if the blower motor is not spinning to its specified speed.
 This may be due to a low house battery charge condition.

-To Charge the House Batteries, either:
+To Charge the House Batteries: